AlibabaResearch/AdvancedLiterateMachinery/DocumentUnderstanding/LORE-TSR/README.md

 |ckpt_ptn| DLA-34 | 3+3 | 512 | [Trained on PubTabNet](https://drive.google.com/file/d/1hg5R42u_6xaoO-6Ft18Ctu86HB_N2Bzu/view?usp=sharing)|
 |ckpt_wireless| ResNet-18 | 4+4 | 768 | [Trained on Wireless Tables](https://drive.google.com/file/d/1cBaewRwlZF1tIZovT49HpJZ5wlb3nSCw/view?usp=sharing)*|

 *This model is pretrained on a combination of SciTSR, PubTabNet and a set of Chinese tables.
+Remember to add `--upper_left` when running demo with this model, since it is trained on a different image preprocess pipeline.

 Another implementation with pretrained checkpoint will be released at [ModelScope](https://www.modelscope.cn/models/damo/cv_resnet-transformer_table-structure-recognition_lore/summary), which is more convenient for inference and application.

 ### 2.2 Running Demo
 Following the steps to run LORE on wireless table images:
-1. Download pretrained model in 'ckpt_wireless'
+1. Download pretrained model in `ckpt_wireless`
 2. Add image files to test into `./input_imgs/wireless/`
 3. Change the parameters such as model architecture, model path and input/output directory
 3. Run the scripts

 ```
 cd src
-bash scripts/demo/demo_wireless.sh
+bash scripts/infer/demo_wireless.sh
 ```

 Following the steps to run LORE on wired table images:
-1. Download pretrained model in 'ckpt_wtw'
+1. Download pretrained model in `ckpt_wtw`
 2. Add image files to test into `./input_imgs/wired/`
 3. Change the parameters such as model architecture, model path and input/output directory
 3. Run the scripts
 ```
 cd src
-bash scripts/demo/demo_wired.sh
+bash scripts/infer/demo_wired.sh
 ```
 NOTICE:
 LORE is incorporated with the parsing-and-grouping mechenism similar to Cycle-CenterNet for wired tables.
 Setting `--wiz_rev` arguments to activate such process at inference stage.
 It provides accurate detection results on wired tables, but could slow the inference.